gardenlinux/gardenlinux/ci/README.md

 tekton pipelines for gardenlinux
 ================================

-This directory contains [Tekton](https://github.com/tektoncd/pipeline) resource definitions that exhibit a similar behaviour as previously implemented using GitHub Actions.
+This directory contains [Tekton](https://github.com/tektoncd/pipeline) resource definitions for CICD Build and Test Pipelines for gardenlinux.

-Configuration is somewhat redundant to the one in `Makefile`.
-The build pipeline currently assumes that there is a prebuilt container image.
-It also assumes to be run in a k8s cluster with a (Gardener-CICD-proprietary) "SecretsServer".
+The build pipeline assumes to be run in a k8s cluster with a (Gardener-CICD-proprietary) "SecretsServer".

 There are, of course, still open issues:

 - resources should be templatified
   - hardcoded cfg should be injected
 - build image should also be built using tkn
-- offer release job semantics
+- release job semantics
 - error handling / notification (e.g. mark PRs/commits as good or broken)

-### Integration tests
+## Integration tests

 The integration test are implemented as their own tekton task which can be found [here](./integrationtest-task.yaml).
 The test automatically clones the github repo specified in the tekton resource and executes the integration test with the specified version (branch or commit).

-The task assumes that there is a secret in the cluster with the following structure:
+The task assumes that there is a secret in the cluster with the following
+structure:
 ```yaml
 ---
 apiVersion: v1